netzpirat/haml-coffee/README.md

 * Default: `true`

 Every output that is generated from evaluating CoffeeScript code is cleaned before inserting into the document.
-The default implementation converts `null` or `undefined` values into an empty string.
+The default implementation converts `null` or `undefined` values into an empty string and marks real boolean values with a hidden marker character.
+The hidden marker character is necessary to distinguish between String values like `'true'`, `'false'` and real boolean values `true`, `false` in the markup, so that a boolean attribute conversion can quickly convert these values to the correct HTML5/XHTML/HTML4 representation.

 #### Preserve whitespace tags